Workout 101: A Guys' Guide to Spin Class

 When it comes to confidence, there’s plenty of places a guy can start.
 For some, it begins with a wardrobe overhaul.
 For others, it’s tackling a new fitness routine.
 At SG HQ, we’ve found some guys are reluctant (but curious!) about gym classes.
 If that’s you, check out #SGapproved fitness activities in our Workout 101 series.
 Next up?
 A guide to spinning for guys…

 There’s a reason spinning is “so hot right now.”
-It’s an amazing cardio workouts out there, boasts a hard-to-replicate community vibe, and is undeniably addictive.
+It’s an amazing cardio workouts out there, boasts a hard-to-replicate community vibe (yes, even virtually!), and is undeniably addictive.

-If you haven’t tried a spin class, maybe it has something to do with the bordering-on-cult-ish vibe of the most popular studios.
+If you haven’t tried spin, maybe it has something to do with the bordering-on-cult-ish vibe.

 Talk to a devotee, and chances are good it’ll be the most boring conversation you have all week.
 So if you do get hooked on spin, just remember:

-Spinning for guys can be a legitimately bad-ass cardio workout—with an average 600-calorie-per-class burn, it’s going to get you fitter, faster, than just about anything else.
+Spinning for guys can be a legitimately bad-ass cardio workout—with an average 600-calorie-per-60-minute class burn, it’s going to get you fitter, faster, than just about anything else.

 Below, the intro guide to spinning for guys: